• Home

 3. The Knight's Watch Volunteers will coordinate the alum-knights/gentry work.
 These are specially chosen adult volunteers.

-4. From 7:00am-10:00pm the alum knights/gentries will report to the Knights' Watch.
-There is a curfew from 10pm-7am during which the alum-knight(s) must be with their chaperone unless on special assignment.
+4. From 7:00am-10:00pm the alum knights/gentry will report to the Knights' Watch.
+There is a curfew from 10pm-7am during which the alum-knights/gentry must be with their chaperone unless on special assignment.

-5. Alum knight/gentries may spend their off-shift time at the specially designated dining tables, at the artisan guild working on period appropriate projects, or in their quarters.
-Knights may not have guests in their quarters.
+5. Alum knight/gentry may spend their off-shift time at the specially designated dining tables, at the artisan guild working on period appropriate projects, or in their quarters with their chaperones.

-6. Alum-knights/gentries will be recognized by the Court at the opening ceremony.
+6. Alum knights/gentry will be recognized by the Court at the opening ceremony.
 All community volunteers (knights and adults included) are offered an alumni bead necklace starting with their second year of participation at the Games.
 A new bead is available each year.

 Adult Alumni & Community Volunteer